 Structure

-Our task is to marshal the tremendous strengths of UTSA and UT Health San Antonio and our collective impact to create a world class university.
-Our merger will be led by an Integration Steering Committee (ISC), which will oversee a number of task forces, each having several working groups.
-Task Forces and Working Groups will be identified, assigned and communicated in the weeks to come.
+Our task is to marshal the tremendous strengths of the combined institutions that are now UT San Antonio to create a unified preeminent university.
+This process is led by an Integration Steering Committee (ISC), which oversees a number of task forces, each having several working groups.

 DescriptionMembership